atk4/data/README.md

 ## Getting Started with Agile Data

-Depending on your preferences you can get find various guides:
+Depending on your learning preferences you can find the following resources useful:

 - Documentation: http://agile-data.readthedocs.io
 - Slides from the presentation: [Love and Hate Relationship between ORMs and Query Builders](http://www.slideshare.net/romaninsh/love-and-hate-relationship-between-orm-and-query-builders)" talk.